-As well as having a busy performing and teaching schedule, Matt is an examiner for Trinity College London and an adjudicator for the International ArtsGames Drumming Federation held in Canada.
+As well as having a busy performing schedule, Matt is also Head of Percussion at Bryanston School and an examiner for Trinity College London.
 Publications Matt has written include a transcription book on the drummer Tony Williams (Tony Williams – So What 1964 Jazzwise Publications), featuring for the first time a full transcription and analysis of the drummer’s groundbreaking playing in the live version of ‘So What’ from the classic 1964 Miles Davis album; ‘Four and More’.
 Matt has also contributed articles to the Modern Drummer Magazine (USA).

 Matt is always busy collaboratively and current projects include; Dee Byrne’s Entropi, a multi-percussion and piano duo with Australian pianist David Dower, and Rebecca Nash’s Atlas.
 The wide range of instruments covered across these projects reflects his versatility, including drum set, cajon, electronics, hand percussion, tabla and the one and only, washboard.
 Sounds textures and grooves, Matt always brings something interesting to the table.